arakanic/object-shots/README.md

 # object-shots
 Cocktail API search
-Shout out to the good folks at [thecocktaildb.com](https://www.thecocktaildb.com)!
+Shout out to the good folks at [The Cocktail DB](https://www.thecocktaildb.com)!